-During early weeks of treatment, mercaptopurine may cause nausea and loss of appetite, rash, flu-like illness with fever and generalized aches and pains.
-You may notice some hair loss while taking mercaptopurine.
+During early weeks of treatment, azathioprine may cause nausea and loss of appetite, rash, flu-like illness with fever and generalized aches and pains.
+You may notice some hair loss while taking azathioprine.
 However, hair often does grow again, even if you carry on taking it.
-Sometimes mercaptopurine may inflame the liver further or result in acute abdominal pain due to inflammation of the pancreas (a digestive gland in the abdomen).
-Mercaptopurine has been reported to cause blood disorders leading to weakness or breathlessness, a susceptibility to infections, and a tendency to bruise easily.
+Sometimes azathioprine may inflame the liver further or result in acute abdominal pain due to inflammation of the pancreas (a digestive gland in the abdomen).
+Most patients (75%) however, can take azathioprine without any of these side effects.

+Azathioprine has been reported to cause blood disorders leading to weakness or breathlessness, a susceptibility to infections, and a tendency to bruise easily.

-Mercaptopurine can increase the risk of skin cancer.
+Azathioprine can increase the risk of skin cancer.
 You should avoid excessive exposure to sunlight and UV light, apply high factor sunscreen and wear protective clothing when outside.
 The use of sunbeds should be avoided.